rickellis/ConkyMatic/README.md

     _VAR:COLOR_BORDER_
     _VAR:COLOR_BG_

-Or, if you prefer you can use numbered values which are mapped to the respective ${colorx} variables.
+Or, if you prefer you can use numbered values which are mapped to the respective ${colorX} variables.

     _VAR:COLOR_0_
     _VAR:COLOR_1_